vuralevren/exchange-rates/README.md

 }
 ```
 ## Home Page
-We created a timer and called the stats component to show the user when the data will be updated.
+We have created a timer and called the stats component to show the user when the data will be updated.

 Replacing `App.js` with the following code: